 One of the most popular American poets, Frost wrote over one hundred poems in his lifetime.
 Robert Frost won the Pulitzer Prize for Poetry four times, and he also won the Congressional Gold Medal for his writing in 1960.
 Frost eventually settled in the New England area, which inspired his poetry very much, and the majority of his work reflected the rural atmosphere in which he lived.
 Frost read his poem ‘The Gift Outright’ at President John F. Kennedy’s inauguration in 1960.
-His most famous poems include ‘The Road Less Traveled‘ and ‘Mending Wall’, although many are familiar with ‘Acquainted with the Night’.
+His most famous poems include ‘The Road Not Taken‘ and ‘Mending Wall’, although many are familiar with ‘Acquainted with the Night.’
 Frost died in 1963 at the age of 88.
 He is buried in Bennington, Vermont.

 Explore Acquainted with the Night

 A brief poem, ‘Acquainted with the Night’ is told from the speaker’s point of view.
 This speaker could easily be Frost, especially since the poet dealt with depression in his adult life.
 In this poem, the speaker tells his readers that he knows the night well.
 It is during the night that he has taken many long walks, even when it has been raining.
 He has walked past other people, never meeting their gaze because he does not want to have to explain why he is out walking alone in the middle of the night.
 The speaker repeats the first line of the poem as he ends his thoughts, “I have been one acquainted with the night.”

 Analysis of Acquainted with the Night

 This poem is comprised of five stanzas; the first four stanzas are each three lines, but the fifth and final stanza only contains two.
 ‘Acquainted with the Night’ has a set rhyme scheme, which follows the pattern aba cdc efe ghg aa.
 The lilting nature of the rhyme scheme helps to shape the tone of the poem, which is quite melancholy.